How to WIN a summer placement with Laing O'Rourke

 Application question: ‘Please describe one innovation that you expect to see in the construction industry in the next ten years to support the Sustainability agenda?’

 Laing O’Rourke asks that the answer you submit to this question should be a minimum of 100 words and a maximum 500 words long.
 This may sound like a lot, but actually you will probably find that you have to be quite focused in order to fit everything in, as this is quite a ‘big’ question.

 Laing O’Rourke is looking for an answer that focuses on an innovation that you would expect to see in the construction industry – not just one that you’d like to see.
 It also gives you a hint that you might want to cover why you would expect to see it: is there, or will there be, significant demand for it?
 What is this driven by?
 What challenge or problem does the innovation address?
-Think also about how you would define the words ‘innovation’ and ‘sustainability’.
+What effect will this innovation have?

 In order to answer this question, you’ll definitely want to do some research.
 Your own course notes are a great place to start.
-You could also look at Laing O’Rourke’s sustainability reports and those of other employers.
+You could also look at Laing O’Rourke’s contributions to thinking on sustainability.
+As well as reading Laing O’Rourke’s annual report, investigate the company’s Engineering Excellence Group and its product and processes innovation.
+Take a look, too, at key initiatives followed at competitors, such as Skanska.
 And finally, look to the trade press for news stories on research and development that is ongoing – this research may well hint at the trends for future innovation.